 Hector Lopez is paying a high price for using his union as a private slush fund.
 And it's doubtful that too many members are feeling too badly.
 On November 21, Lopez, former president of Metal Polishers Local 8A-28A, an affiliate of the International Union of Painters and Allied Trades (IUPAT), was sentenced in Brooklyn, N.Y. federal court to four years in prison for masterminding mail and wire fraud schemes and for filing false tax returns.
 He also was ordered by U.S. District Judge Allyne Ross to pay $800,371 in restitution to the Queens union and forfeit another $371,517 to the government.
 Lopez, who was arrested and indicted in September 2012 following a joint U.S. Department of Labor-Internal Revenue Service probe, had pleaded guilty last April.

-On November 5, Angela Webster, former office secretary for United Brotherhood of Carpenters and Joiners Local 943, pleaded guilty in U.S. District Court for the Northern District of Oklahoma to embezzlement of $13,015 in funds from the Tulsa-based union.
-She had been indicted in September.
-The actions follow a probe by the Labor Department's Office of Labor-Management Standards.
+On December 18, Simiel Campbell, former president of Transport Workers Union Local 2014, was indicted in U.S. District Court for the Northern District of Illinois on one count of embezzling $19,433 in funds from the Chicago union.
+The indictment follows an investigation by the U.S. Labor Department's Office of Labor-Management Standards.

-On October 28, Michael Zaborski, former secretary-treasurer for United Transportation Union Local 1962, was sentenced in U.S. District Court for the Northern District of Ohio to five years probation for embezzling $41,226.54 in funds from the Fremont, Ohio union.
-He also was ordered to pay outstanding restitution in the amount of $39,829.
-Zaborski had been indicted in May, and pleaded guilty in June.
+On December 17, Bernard Nolter, former secretary-treasurer of United Steelworkers Local 635, was sentenced in U.S. District Court for the Middle District of Pennsylvania to one year of probation for falsifying union records to conceal embezzlement of union funds.
+He already had made restitution in the sum of $7,262.
+Nolter pleaded guilty in August.
 The actions follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.